 The value of a premises liability claim often depends on the extent of the injuries suffered.
 For example, an individual that has sustained a traumatic brain injury as a result of a slip and fall accident may be eligible for a significant settlement, whereas an individual that suffers minor injuries in a similar accident may recover adequate financial support.
 The losses that will determine the amount of compensation include accident-related expenses, such as hospital bills, prescription medications, rehabilitative therapy, and lost wages.
 Other non-economic losses may factor into the final settlement, including pain and suffering, loss of enjoyment in life, and mental anguish.

 Unfortunately, premises liability injury accidents can happen just about anywhere and anytime.
-Over the decades, Wingate, Russotti, Shapiro & Halperin, LLP has handled thousands of premises liability cases.
+Over the decades, Wingate, Russotti, Shapiro, Moses & Halperin, LLP has handled thousands of premises liability cases.
 Here are some of the locations we most often see connected with premises liability injuries:

 - Public transportation (buses and trains)